Hack-a-Day/HaDuino/README.md

 Rock on.

 PS: This is totally not an Arduino (Hi Massimo!
-Like your HaD t-shirt?) and anyone calling it that will face the fury of a hundred geese-sized geese.
+Like your HaD t-shirt?) and anyone calling it that will face the fury of a hundred goose-sized geese.